 A dedicated hardware secure engine containing its own CPU enables the Secure Vault functions.
 It isolates cryptographic functions and data from the host Cortex-M33 core, and provides several additional security features.
-The EFM32PG28 family includes devices with Secure Vault High capabilities, which are summarized in the table below.
-Secure Vault Mid features are also provided for comparison.
+The EFM32PG23 family includes devices with Secure Vault High and Secure Vault Mid capabilities, which are summarized in the table below.